kb-dk/solr-and-snippets/README.md

 permissions on all *.xq files.
 It doesn't work always, and as of writing this, it is not yet known when and where it works.
 Then you have to do that manually according to the eXist manual.
 See your server

-The upload function is implemented as a [perl script](#ingest-and-indexing-utilities) executed by ant

 ```
 http://just.an.example.org:8080/exist/apps/dashboard/index.html